YingshuDeng/Probability-Theory/Basic probability.md

-# Others

-1) The Probability Distribution of Functions of Random Variables- and Jacobian determinant- refer to page 56
-2) Moment generating functions of Random Variable - refer to page 58- Also with important charateristics of the sum of independent random variables.
+4)  Also with important charateristics of the sum of independent random variables.

 3) Markov Identity: $P[X\geq a] \leq \frac{E[x]}{a}$ Proof in page 72
 4) Chebyshev’s Inequality in page 72